Can I get Virgin Media in my area?

 What's bad for households left just outside a Virgin Media cable area is, in other words, great for those inside it.

-Giving up on Virgin: other cable services
+Giving up on Virgin: other fast services

 Secrets of the postcode checker